 12 Things to do in Marrakesh Morocco

-As I said, Laurence and I recently spent about 2 weeks in Marrakesh and about a month in Morocco as we also did a 10-day tour of Morocco with Travel Talk Tours that included visits to the Sahara Desert, Fes, Rabat, Casablanca, and Essaouira.
+As I said, Laurence and I recently spent about 2 weeks in Marrakesh and about a month in Morocco as we also did the Exotic Morocco 10-day tour with Travel Talk Tours that included visits to the Sahara Desert, Fes, Rabat, Casablanca, and Essaouira.
 I would definitely encourage you to see more of Morocco than just Marrakesh if you have the time.

 Ideally I would try to plan for at least 3 days in Marrakech to really explore the city and see all the highlights.
 For those who are particularly interested in any aspect of Marrakech (whether it be the Jewish history, Islamic school, palaces, city history), I would consider hiring a guide or booking a walking tour as very little information is available in most of the museums and palaces, and a good local guide can provide a large amount of background and context for your visits.